 This course is designed to examine the history of Hip Hop and how it has evolved over time from a culture that gave voice to youth culture in New York City to a global phenomenon that, in many ways, has lost its way due to commercialism.
 In this course, we will discuss the origins of Hip Hop culture and its four basic elements (break dancing, rap, djing, and graffiti art).
 We examine how rap has evolved over time and how consumerism and capitalism have influenced Hip Hop culture.
 During the class, we will discuss various controversies that have arisen around the music, including criticism of its attitudes toward violence, femininity, masculinity, homosexuality, and educational achievement.
 Students will have the opportunity to analyze and deconstruct music lyrics, music videos and movies.
 Offered Occasionally.

 HIS/WGS 370 Cr.3

 The History of Black Women's Activism

-An historical overview of the thoughts, actions, and creative products of Black women activists in the United States, from slavery to the present.
-Students will examine historical analyses, speeches, essays, economic activities, organizational styles, political issues, and various forms of artistic expression that women of African descent have produced in order to query, resist, and defy the interlocking oppressions of racism, sexism, and classism in the United States.
-Prerequisite: EFN 205 or ERS 100 or WGS 100 or WGS 210 or WGS 230.
+An historical overview of the thoughts, actions, and creative products of black women activists in the United States, from slavery to the present.
+Students will examine historical analyses, speeches, essays, economic activities, organizational styles, political issues, and various forms of artistic expression that women of African descent have produced in order to query, resist, and defy the interlocking oppressions of racism, sexism, and class-ism in the United States.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, EFN 205, or ERS 100.
 (Cross-listed with HIS/WGS; may only earn credit in one department.)
 Offered Alternate Years.

 WGS 373 Cr.3